§ Alternatives · Updated May 2026

 • + AI summaries save reading time

-• + Great for literature reviews
+• + Great free tier for basic searches

 Cons